vladsud/FluidFramework/packages/runtime/container-runtime/api-report/container-runtime.api.md

 import { IGarbageCollectionDetailsBase } from '@fluidframework/runtime-definitions';
 import { IGetPendingLocalStateProps } from '@fluidframework/container-definitions';
 import type { IIdCompressor } from '@fluidframework/id-compressor';
-import { IIdCompressor as IIdCompressor_2 } from '@fluidframework/runtime-definitions';
 import type { IIdCompressorCore } from '@fluidframework/id-compressor';
 import { IInboundSignalMessage } from '@fluidframework/runtime-definitions';
 import { ILoaderOptions } from '@fluidframework/container-definitions';